christianholman/brainheck/README.md

 # Introduction
-A brainfuck interpreter / compiler made to practice programming lol It's a little bit optimized, combines trailing +'s and -'s as well as .
+A brainfuck interpreter made to practice programming lol It's a little bit optimized, combines trailing +'s and -'s as well as .

 # Usage